TheRobotCodingMan/TheRobotCodingMan/README.md

 - 👋 Hi, I’m @TheRobotCodingMan
 - 👀 I’m interested in Basketball, coding, chess, piano, and much more!
-- 🌱 I’m currently learning JavaSript, Github, and PHP.
+- 🌱 I’m currently learning HTML, Github, and CSS.

 <!---
 TheRobotCodingMan/TheRobotCodingMan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.